This tasty keto fudge is made with ultra-dark chocolate and creamy peanut butter.

 You can also freeze this fudge.
 Arrange the squares in a single layer in a freezer bag and freeze them for up to three months.

-The fudge softens quickly when out of the fridge, so it's best to enjoy it straight out of the fridge.
+The fudge softens quickly out of the fridge, so it's best to enjoy it straight out of the fridge.

 Recipe Card

-Amazing Keto Fudge
+Easy Keto Fudge

 Video